12 Steps in The Write Direction

 - Tasks that you must submit to your coach to make sure that you are on the right track – during this process, your coach is there to help you understand the material and solve problems.

-Each course will be individually tailored for screenwriters or novelists.
+Each course is individually tailored for screenwriters, novelists or playwrights.

 - STEP TEN: Format as Form Once you’ve outlined your story, you’re ready to start writing the first draft of your story.
 Before you dive into writing, it’s crucial to understand the importance of properly formatting your draft.